RDFLib/rdflib-hdt/docs/source/hdtstore.rst

 .. note::
       Calling the :py:func:`rdflib_hdt.optimize_sparql` function triggers a global modification of the RDFlib SPARQL engine.
-      However, executing SPARQL queries against non HDT documents will continue to work as before, so you can safely call this function at the beginning of your code.
+      However, executing SPARQL queries using other RDFlib stores will continue to work as before, so you can safely call this function at the beginning of your code.